 This angers the Black Guardian who vows to hunt the Doctor and destroy him.
 But the Doctor breaks up the tracer and the Key to Time is scattered again across time and space.
 The Doctor also adds a new device to the TARDIS called the randomiser.
 He and Romana hope to avoid the Black Guardian.

 This story features Mary Tamm’s final appearance as Romana in the TV series.
-This is a shame as I enjoyed Mary Tamm’s Romana and I wished there was more adventures with her in the TV series.
-Thankfully Mary has done some Big Finish audios with Tom Baker before she’d passed away in 2012.
+This is a shame as I’ve enjoyed Mary Tamm’s Romana and I wish there were more adventures with her in the TV series.
+Thankfully Mary has done some Big Finish audios with Tom Baker before she passed away in 2012.

 The DVD special features are as follows.
 On Disc 1, there are two audio commentaries.
 The first commentary is with Mary Tamm; John Woodvine and director Michael Hayes.
 The second commentary is with Tom Baker, Mary Tamm and John Leeson, which I enjoyed listening to so much.

 There is also an info-text commentary option to enjoy.
-There are also two PDF documents including a ‘Radio Times Listing’ of the story and a ‘Doctor Who Annual’.
+There are also two PDF documents including a ‘Radio Times Listings’ of the story and the ‘Doctor Who Annual 1979’.
 These PDFs can be accessed on a PC.

 On Disc 2, there is a making-of documentary called ‘Defining Shadows’ with cast and crew interviews.
 There is an alternative/deleted scene from the story; a ‘Directing Who’ interview with Michael Hayes; a ‘Rouge Time Lords’ documentary and a ‘Pebble Mill at One’ interview with Tom Baker.